Data type: Dependent types

 A dependent type is a type whose definition depends on a value.
 Two common examples of dependent types are dependent functions and dependent pairs.
 The return type of a dependent function may depend on the value (not just type) of one of its arguments.
 A dependent pair may have a second value of which the type depends on the first value.

+Intersection types

+An intersection type is a type containing those values that are members of two specified types.
+For example, in Java the class Boolean implements both the Serializable and the Comparable interfaces.
+Therefore, an object of type Boolean is a member of the type Serializable & Comparable.
+Considering types as sets of values, the intersection type $\sigma \cap \tau$ is the set-theoretic intersection of $\sigma$ and $\tau$.
+It is also possible to define a dependent intersection type, denoted $(x : \sigma) \cap \tau$, where the type $\tau$ may depend on the term variable $x$.

 Meta types

-Some programming languages represent the type information as data, enabling type introspection and reflection.
+Some programming languages represent the type information as data, enabling type introspection and reflective programming (reflection).
 In contrast, higher order type systems, while allowing types to be constructed from other types and passed to functions as values, typically avoid basing computational decisions on them.

 Convenience types

 For convenience, high-level languages and databases may supply ready-made "real world" data types, for instance times, dates, and monetary values (currency).
 These may be built-in to the language or implemented as composite types in a library.